 35. Use all 4 apps:

 The real trick to these apps is finding the items that earn cash back on all 4 apps (or at least 2).
 By using all of the apps, as well as any coupons you stumble across, you can get items for pennies on the dollar.

 *Because of some reader feedback, we thought we would recommend the finest cookbook available and the only one you will ever need – Nourishing Traditions

-I believe this is the best list for how to save money on groceries.
+I hope you enjoyed our guide on how to save money on groceries.
 Do you have any other ideas to cut the cost of grocery shopping?